niloy2019/COVID-19-Website/README.md

    location of the patients, they will be assigned their nearby COIVD-19 Hospitals.

 *  This is an plane HTML,CSS,JavaScript Application.This Application uses local storage for login validation.
-No Databse conneectivity is there.
+No Databse connectivity is there.

 *  This Website is made based upon some given requirement.